 Speaking of the Holidays, got a foodie in your life that you’ll be shopping for?
 Besides yourself?
 Did you know Anthony Bourdain has a new cookbook out?
 His first in over a decade.
 And it’s not what you expect from Bourdain.

 Now back to this great make ahead side dish.
 Sour cream, chives and a wonderful parmesan topping.
-I hope you’ll give this one a try.

 - 14 tablespoons unsalted butter softened, and more for the pan